pachuc/blog/content/posts/crossing-the-rubicon.md

 make failed, exit code 2
 ```

-Not sure what else will fail, and if/when xcode 12 will work, but I found that so far I've had no problems with xcode 11.5.
+Not sure what else will fail -- and if/when xcode 12 will work -- but I found that so far, I've had no problems with xcode 11.5.

-I also did not realize when I was setting up my new Macbook that OSX now ships with zsh as its default shell.
-I have been a zsh user for a long time now, but having it as default left me confused for a bit.
-Once I realized that zsh is the default shell, I understood that I need to add my config parameters to zshrc, which solved my issues.
+I also did not realize, when I was setting up my new Macbook, that OSX now ships with zsh as its default shell.
+I have been a zsh user for a long time now, but having it as the default was a surprise.
+Once I realized that zsh is the default shell, I understood that I need to add my config parameters to zshrc, which solved many of my issues.

-## Conclusion
+# Conclusion

-At this point I have just tipped my toes in the river, and so there is still much to learn, and some of my opinions will be uninformed.
+At this point I have just dipped my toes in the river.
+I have much more to learn, and some of my opinions will be uninformed.
 Still, I will give my hot take impression of the language thus far.

 - Personally I am not a fan of the deeply object oriented approach to building things.
 I find that with strong encapsulation and class nesting/inheritance, it can be hard to wrap your head around new code.
-Often times reading this kind of code is like descending down a rabbit hole of nested classes.
-Encapsulation also makes it exceedingly difficult to shim & patch things quickly to adapt it to your needs, which is supposed to be strength of languages like Ruby/Python I feel.
-Furthermore, explicit encapsulation with the need to set things like setters & getters feels so trite.
-There are much better ways to secure your code & lock things down I feel.
-I much prefer a functional approach with limited side-effects as an isolated function of inputs & outputs is much easier to read & test independently.
-I know Python also has a lot of the object-oriented design patterns, but it feels more flexible and up to the user as to whether they wish to use them, whereas in Ruby/Rails it feels much more forced.
+Often reading this kind of code is like descending down a rabbit hole of nested classes.
+Encapsulation also makes it exceedingly difficult to shim & patch things, to adapt it to your needs, which is supposed to be strength of languages like Ruby/Python.
+Furthermore, explicit encapsulation, with the need to set things like setters & getters, feels trite.
+There are much better ways to secure your code & lock things down.
+I prefer a functional approach with limited side-effects, as an isolated function of inputs & outputs is much easier to read, debug, and test independently.
+I know Python also has a lot of these object-oriented design patterns, but it feels more flexible and up to the user as to whether they wish to use them.
 - Ruby is weird.
-It has a lot of different syntaxes that allow it to be used in a lot of different ways.
-This is a good thing in that it provides flexibility, but also feels a bit unnecessary to me, and just complicating things further for newcomers.
-One example is using ! to have functions raise errors, versus defaulting to returning true/false.
-I feel that it would be better to stick to one consistent form of error handling.
+It has a lot of syntaxes that allows it to be used in many ways.
+This is a good thing in that it provides flexibility, but it can also be bad in that it overcomplicates things for newcomers.
+One example is using ```!``` to have functions raise errors, versus defaulting to returning true/false.
+It is be better to stick to one consistent form of error handling.
 Furthermore, I feel that its probably best to just have code always blow up and raise exceptions loudly, requiring developers to explicitly catch and handle these errors.
 Returning true/false seems like an anti-pattern.
 - Rails is a very mature ecosystem, that is easy to start working with.
 There are tons of resources, and a great community to answer any questions you may have.
-Working with such a mature framework is great, as much of the pitfalls have already been identified and sorted out.
+Working with such a mature framework is great, as many of the pitfalls have already been identified and sorted out.

 Overall, I am enjoying diving into Ruby.
 I may not agree with all of its design patterns, and I doubt it will every be my favorite language, but it is still a fun adventure.
 I feel as if I have just taken my first step down the yellow brick road to emerald city, so I'm sure there is still of ton to learn along the way.
 I will either update this post as new things come to me, or make some follow up posts to document my journey.